tjstankus/attrocity/notes.md

 Do we map a coerced value OR do we coerce a mapped value?
 I think we coerce a mapped value.
 Right.
 Map, then send the result to the coercer.

+Do we map/coerce before handing the value to an InstanceAttribute?

+I like the idea of working inside-out here, from the innermost objects outward, because I think we have the right objects, they're just combined in funky ways.
+At this point, it feels right to start with mapper -> coercer -> ?.
+(ClassAttribute probably doesn't need any of those data-related collaborators.)

 ### Coercers

 I'm concerned the return value/behavior of coercers is inconsistent.
-I'm not sure what to do about it yet, though, other than document it.
+I'm not sure what to do about it yet, though, other than note it.

 Coercers::Integer - It's possible in a couple different ways to raise an error, so we normalize the different kinds of errors into a single